-Mr. Pask is married to Kathy, a flautist and retired primary school teacher, and has a son, Robert, born in 1994, a trumpeter, who has completed a history degree.
+Mr. Pask is married to Kathy, a flautist and retired primary school teacher, and has a son, Robert, born in 1994, a trumpeter, who is also a primary school teacher.
 Outside of the game, Mr. Pask loves singing, having studied under local professional James Davis for 12 years; classic films; and, with his son, watching football (soccer), boxing and darts.
 He also follows chess closely and has played hundreds of games of backgammon against the excellent GNU Backgammon program.
 Having narrowly avoided death on three occasions, he is ever grateful for the opportunity to give something back to the game which he loves.